A relation between Dieudonne displays and crystalline Dieudonne theory

 \subsection{Completeness}

-For an admissible ring $R$, the Zink ring $\WW(R)$ is $p$-adic.
-Indeed, $W(R_{\red})$ is $p$-adic, and $\hat W(\NNN_R)$ is annihilated by a power of $p$ because this holds for $W(\NNN_R)$ by Lemma \ref{Le-W(N)}.
+For an admissible ring $R$, the Zink ring $\WW(R)$ is $p$-adically complete.
+Indeed, $W(R_{\red})$ is $p$-adically complete, and $\hat W(\NNN_R)$ is annihilated by a power of $p$ because this holds for $W(\NNN_R)$ by Lemma \ref{Le-W(N)}.
 The following topological variant of this fact seems to be less obvious.

-\begin{Prop} Let $R$ be an $I$-adic ring such that the ideal $I$ is finitely generated and $K=R/I$ is a perfect ring of characteristic $p$.
-Then the ring $\WW(R)$ is $p$-adic.
-If $p=2$, then $\WW^+(R)$ is $p$-adic as well. \end{Prop}
+\begin{Prop} Let $R$ be an $I$-adically complete ring such that the ideal $I$ is finitely generated and $K=R/I$ is a perfect ring of characteristic $p$.
+Then the ring\/ $\WW(R)$ is $p$-adically complete.
+If $p=2$, the ring $\WW^+(R)$ is $p$-adically complete too. \end{Prop}